-We established the targets based on our annual commitment plan for 2015, and we used payout slopes that generally reflected a combined performance under the associated metrics so the under-performance of one metric would offset any over-performance in another metric.
-Within Component 1, any portion of Operational EBITDA performance above Target is weighted 100%.
-However, Component 1 is weighted against Component 2, so any under-performance in Component 2 would still offset any over-performance in Component 1.
+We established the targets based on our annual commitment plan for 2016, and we used payout slopes that generally reflected a combined performance under the associated metrics so the under-performance of one metric generally would offset any over-performance in another metric.
+Any portion of Operational EBITDA performance above target is weighted 100%.
+The plan matrices also included a minimum Operational EBITDA (after Variable Pay Accrual) of \$130M.
+After calculating performance against the matrices, the payout would be capped if payout would result in Operational EBITDA below the \$130M minimum.

-Determination of 2015 Named Executive Officer EXCEL Awards
+Determination of 2016 Named Executive Officer EXCEL Awards